KittenBot/kittenbot-docs-en/kittenbot/09RGBRing.md

 - G —— GND
 - 2 —— D3

-The pixel arrangement shown in the pic below
+The pixel arrangement is shown in the pic below

 ![](./images/c09_02.jpg)

 ## Blocks for RGB pixels

-Here we have more than two pixels, and more freedom of coding.
+Here we have more than two pixels and more freedom of coding.
 The blocks for RGB are the same as chapter 5.

 ![](./images/c05_02.png)

-## Testing the rgb module
+## Testing the RGB module

 We make a simple blinking testing programme to loop between RGB colors.
 Please note that a **Black** actually means turn the RGB off.